Title: Love Enough series

 "Don't."
 He cut her off fiercely.
 "Don't talk to me like I'm a child."

 Nodding, she wanted to shoot back with the reminder that no matter how old or tall he got, he'd always be her child and couldn't talk to her that way, just as her father had told her the one—and only—time she spoke out of turn.
 God help her, she was terrified of being anything like that man; she was close enough to him as it was.
 "I'm sorry."

 She bit her lip.
-"Your mom and I," she hesitated.
+"Your mama and I," she hesitated.
 How did she tell her kids that they just stopped working?
 Stopped trying.
 "We don't see eye to eye anymore.
 On a lot of things."
-Too many things.

 The teenager stiffened and his green-gold eyes darted to her face.
 "Did you…?"

 "No." She was firm and resolute in answering a question he was too frightened of asking.
 "No. I understand that you need to ask, but no, never."
 That was one similarity she and her father did not share.
 Her loyalty to her wife was unshakable.
 "I love her and you all too much to do that."

 "Jesus, Josh."
 Her hazel eyes turned toward the ceiling, commanding the tears to stay back.
 Rachel was a floor above in their room, likely sitting on their bed and undoubtedly still crying.
 "Things haven't been right for a long time, and I know you all know that in your own way."